loyjoy/welcome/documentation/DYNAMIC_LANDING_PAGE.md

-# How to do an A/B Test in LoyJoy - Dynamic Landing Page
+# How to conduct A/B testing in LoyJoy

+## 1. What this solution will do for your

-This guide is right for you if you want run an A/B test with two different chats on the same website.
-You can also use this guide if you simply want to use the same landing page for two different chats.
+This article is right for you if you want run an A/B test with two (or more) different chats on the same website.

+## 2. What you need for this solution to work

+This article offers three different options for A/B testing.
+The first two options require to modify JavaScript on your website.
+The third options works by just adding a parameter to the URL.

+## 3. There are three options for A/B testing

-There are two ways to have dynamic experiences on one landing page:
+There are three ways to have dynamic experiences on one landing page:
-- Switching experiences in JavaScript
+- Switching experiences in the website's JavaScript
-- Switching experiences in LoyJoy
+- Switching experiences in LoyJoy based on parameters from the website's JavaScript
+- Switching experiences based on freely defined URL parameters

-## Switching Experiences in JavaScript
+## 4. First option: switching experiences in JavaScript

 You can `boot` LoyJoy with different processes, depending on conditions you choose.